Overview of accessibility in Power BI

 - Robust.
 Content can be interpreted by a wide range of user agents including assistive technologies.

-US Section 508 is a standard that requires governments and federal agencies to make their electronic and information technology accessible to people with disabilities.
+US Accessibility Conformance requires governments and federal agencies to make their electronic and information technology accessible to people with disabilities.

 EN 301 549